-During your consultation, both you and Dr. Zemmel will discuss your goals and desires regarding your procedure.
-Dr. Zemmel wants to know you as a person and wants to have an honest dialogue throughout your entire treatment course.
-He wants to know exactly what your goals are with surgery, so he may meet and possibly exceed your expectations.
+During your consultation, both you and your surgeon will discuss your goals and desires regarding your procedure.
+Dr. Zemmel and Dr. Reddy want to know you as a person and want to have an honest dialogue throughout your entire treatment course.
+They want to know exactly what your goals are with surgery, so they may meet and possibly exceed your expectations.

-During the consultation, Dr. Zemmel will review your complete medical and surgical history, any medications you may take, any allergies, and whether you smoke.
-Dr. Zemmel also needs to know when your last mammogram took place (if any) and whether you or any member of your immediate family has had problems or illnesses with the breasts.
-He will then perform a full breast exam, focusing on the factors pertinent to breast lifting:
+During the consultation, your surgeon will review your complete medical and surgical history, any medications you may take, any allergies, and whether you smoke.
+They also need to know when your last mammogram took place (if any) and whether you or any member of your immediate family has had problems or illnesses with the breasts.
+They will then perform a full breast exam, focusing on the factors pertinent to breast lifting:

 - The overall size and shape of your breasts